J enny took a deep breath of the clear, fresh mid‑morning air. Five‑foot‑six, with a medium

 "Just listen!"
 Leo said strongly.
 "There is a group of four evil demons out there, more evil than

 anything we've seen before.
-Their power has been building for one hundred twenty‑five years, and
+Their power has been building for one hundred fifteen years, and

 growing even stronger by feeding off of each other's powers.
 Tonight, they've finally reached the